Read time: 7 min 37 sec

 Building Journey Nudge

-Now, Journey Nudge serves thousands of people—leaders, students, athletes—helping them become the best versions of themselves, one small nudge at a time.
+Today, Journey Nudge serves thousands of people—leaders, students, athletes—helping them stay connected to their growth journey, one small reminder at a time.

 Legacy